 Do not adjust the mirror while the vehicle is moving.
-It may cause the driver to mishandle the vehicle and an accident may occur resulting in personal injuries.
+It may cause the driver to mishandle the vehicle and an accident may occur resulting in death or serious injuries.

-Vanity mirror
+Vanity mirrors

-To use the vanity mirror for the driver, swing down the sun visor and slide the cover.
+To use the vanity mirror, swing down the sun visor and open the cover.